tessel/t2-docs/Hardware/Tessel_2_Overview.md

 The below table explains how the major components of Tessel 2 are powered.

-Component          | Powered by       | Enabled or reset by
+Item               | Powered by       | Enabled or reset by
 -------------------|------------------|-------------------------------------------------
 5V                 | USB cable        | Presence of USB cable with upstream power 3.3V Mediatek      | 5V               | GPIO on coprocessor, pull resistor to ENABLE